Chevrolet LUV

-The Chevrolet LUV and the later Chevrolet LUV D-Max are light pickup trucks designed and manufactured by Isuzu and marketed in the Americas since 1972 by Chevrolet over four generations as rebadged variants of the Isuzu Faster and D-Max.
+The Chevrolet LUV and the later Chevrolet LUV D-Max were light pickup trucks designed and manufactured by Isuzu and marketed in the Americas since 1972 by Chevrolet over four generations as rebadged variants of the Isuzu Faster and D-Max.

 LUV is an acronym for "light utility vehicle".

 History

 Production of the first generation of Chevrolet LUVs, first sold in North America from 1972 as a badge-engineered variant of the Japanese-market Isuzu Faster, ended in 1980.
 The second generation, launched in 1980 as a 1981 model, was produced by Isuzu in Japan for North America and in Chile by General Motors for the South American market.
-North American sales ended with the release of the 1982 model year Chevrolet S-10 in 1981.
-The 1982 model year was the only year the 2.2 liter diesel engine was offered in the United States.
+North American sales ended after the release of the 1982 model year Chevrolet S-10 in 1981.
+The 1981 and 1982 model years were the only years the 2.2 liter diesel engine was offered in the United States.

 Production of the second-generation LUV for South America continued until 1988 when the third iteration was released, once more based on the Japanese-market Faster/Rodeo pickups.

 This arrangement lasted until 2005 when the fourth series was introduced, now titled Chevrolet LUV D-Max and representing a rebadged version of the Isuzu D-Max.